 - Use a cotton swab or artist brush to apply stain to scratches next.
 Make sure to wipe off excess stain.

-Bonus: Quick-Fix Hacks for Millwork upkeep
+Bonus: Quick-Fix Hacks for Millwork Maintenance

 - Do not place your electrical kitchen appliances directly under your custom cabinets.
-This is because the heat from your coffee maker, toaster or over can damage wood.
+This is because the heat from your coffee maker, toaster or over can damage the wood.

 - To prevent moisture buildup in your bathroom, turn on the exhaust fan while showering.
 Excessive moisture will cause the bathroom cabinets and other surfaces to swell up and get damaged.